 There are 19 chemicals from the periodic table amalgamated, blended, and annealed to form this highly complex formulation.

 Each is compounded and specifically engineered for the targeted materials to be engaged by the product.

 Yes, paint can be applied over the compound after its cured.
 Just paint over the compound as normal.

 Yes, you can mix the compound with latex paint.

 Yes, you can apply the compound over a painted or oil-based surface.
 However, to acquire the maximum level of performance it’s highly recommended to treat the substrates prior to those finishes.
 Even if you treat the substrates after the painted finish the compound will still enhance the overall defense against ignition by fire and mitigate thermal heat transfer better than without any treatment of that substrate.

 Fire can be stopped.

-Absolutely nothing known to mankind has, can or will completely stop radiant or thermal heat transfer.
+Absolutely nothing publically known has, can, or will completely stop radiant or thermal heat transfer at this time.

-Think about it, metals will not, a rock will not, space shuttle tiles will not, ice will not an unequivocally, even water will not.
+Think about the difficulty of this, metals will not, a rock will not, space shuttle tiles will not, ice will not an unequivocally, even water will not.

-The only possibility that is known at this time and remotely available to science is to mitigate the radiant or thermal heat transfer and molecular radiant or thermal heat expansion rate on a nano level.
+The only possibility that is publically known at this time and remotely available from science is to mitigate the radiant or thermal heat transfer and the molecular radiant or thermal heat expansion rate on a nano level.